 DevOps applications are rapidly evolving in terms of speed, scalability, and functionality.
 Still, they often lack robust security and compliance.
 That’s why DevSecOps was introduced into the software development cycle, combining development, administration, and security under one roof.

-Hackers are always looking for the best ways to deploy malware and other exploits.
+Hackers always look for the best ways to deploy malware and other exploits.
 Imagine if they could insert malware into an app during the development process.
 Now imagine it being discovered when thousands of customers already have it.
-That’s tremendous damage to customers, as well as the company’s reputation.
+That’s tremendous damage to customers and the company’s reputation.

 Security on par with development and administration is a must for any product company.
 When you integrate DevSecOps and DevOps, every developer and administrator should think about security in the first turn.